CS 525: Linear Programming

-Linear programming is one of the most fundamental and practical problem classes in computational optimizatio.
+Linear programming is one of the most fundamental and practical problem classes in computational optimization.
 In this course, we take an algorithmic approach, describing the simplex algorithm and its variants, using Matlab to program the various elements of the algorithm.
-We discuss the concept of duality and its practical applications, and also discuss extensions to other important problem classes such as quadratic programming and linear complementarity problems.
-Important applications such as classification problems and game theory are also covered.
+We discuss the concept of duality and its practical applications, and extensions to other important problem classes such as quadratic programming and linear complementarity problems.
+Applications such as classification problems and game theory are covered.

 Schedule